Slippery When Wet

 The basic shapes and background colors of American road signs are part of the free online practice quiz.
 You may see the same questions on your state’s written knowledge test when you apply for a driver’s license or learner’s permit.
 Being able to recognize road signs from a distance can be very useful in many situations.

-Take this test to see how many warning signs you know: 20 common U.S. warning signs
+Take this quiz and see how many warning signs you know: U.S. warning signs